NativeScript/firebase/packages/firebase-firestore/README.md

 - Queries with range filters on different fields, as described in the previous section.
 - Logical OR queries.
 In this case, you should create a separate query for each OR condition and merge the query results in your app.
 - Queries with a != clause.
 In this case, you should split the query into a greater-than query and a less-than query.
-For example, the query clause where("age", isNotEqualTo: 30) is not supported, however you can get the same result set by combining two queries, one with the clause where("age", isLessThan: 30) and one with the clause where("age", isGreaterThan: 30)
+For example, the query clause where("age", '!=', 30) is not supported, however you can get the same result set by combining two queries, one with the clause where("age", '<', 30) and one with the clause where("age", '>', 30)

 ### Writing Data